liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/02-preparing-your-android-project-for-liferay-screens.markdown

 ## Configuring Communication with Liferay

-Regardless of how you install Screens in your project, you must configure communication with Liferay.
-You could have the greatest app in existence, but if it can't communicate with your Liferay installation then it's all for naught.
-Fortunately, setup is easy.
+Configuring communication between screenlets and Liferay is easy.
 In your project's `res/values` folder, create a new file called `server_context.xml`.
 Add the following code to the new file:

     <?xml version="1.0" encoding="utf-8"?>
     <resources>